ljhmadeit/worklog/README.md

 How to record worklog
 ---------------------

-Add this into your crontab and log what you do with your PC.
+Add this into your crontab and log what you do with your Mac.

 `* * * * * osascript /path/to/worklog.osa >> /path/to/work.log`